 Weighted Voting — Assigning Multiple Votes Per Ballot

-Multiple votes per ballot (AKA weighted voting) is a way of allowing one person to have more influence on an election.
+Multiple votes per ballot (also known as weighted voting) is a way of allowing one person to have more influence on an election.
 With weighted ballots, you can ensure that, for certain voters, their vote has more impact (their single "vote" is worth more votes per ballot) than other voters who have a lower weighting (their single "vote" is worth fewer votes per ballot).
-You will be presented with an option to add weighting to your voters' votes when you reach the "Voters" stage of setup.

 - After you have proceeded to the "Voters" stage of your election setup, selected "Weighted Voting" from the list of "Voter Options" at the top of the page.